QtnRBT/RESTaurant-API/README save.md

 #### Adding a category

 In the following request's headers, we need to authenticate, otherwise the API won't let us publish anything.
-To do this, you can use the [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) with the `root:admin` creditentials.
+To do this, you can use the [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) with the `root:admin` credentials.

 Let's add our first category which will be **Starters**.
 To do this, we need to make a POST request on the `/categories` route.
 You can use the POST requests included in the Postman collection to start.